R2Northstar/ModdingDocs/docs/source/guides/soundmodding.rst

 just in-match ones.
 For example:

 - The sound when you move the cursor to an option it will be ``menu_focus``, and clicking sound will be ``menu_accept`` or menu music ``mainmenu_music``

-- After every sound, you can check the console to identify it.
+Check the console often, as it'S easy to miss your sound - there can be a lot of sounds playing.

 Step 2 - Creating Folders
 --------------------------